nicvlt/rate-den-artikel/README.md

 - 🎯 **Instant Feedback**: Immediate visual feedback on correct/incorrect answers
 - 🔗 **Dictionary Integration**: Click on words to view definitions on DWDS
 - 🚀 **Fast API Backend**: High-performance FastAPI backend with comprehensive word database
+- 🎨 **Responsive Design**: Mobile-friendly layout for learning on the go

 ## 🏗️ Architecture